mWater/mwater-visualization/src/axes/Axis Design.md

  drawOrder: optional array of category values which define the order in which categories should be rendered
  nullLabel: optional string for null category
  excludedValues: Array of post-xform values to exclude when displaying.
+ format: optional d3-format format for numeric values.
+Default if null is ","

 ## Xforms